-This project will generate important insights into the origin and generality of biodiversity trends and species distributions.
-It will also provide innovative tools (including software) and solid guidelines for efficient conservation planning under global change.
-It will imply hiring researchers, supervising MSc and PhD students, and collaborating with an international set of scientists on matters related to the project goals.
-Check out our News and Outputs pages for the results and outreach we’ve achieved so far.
+This project has generated important insights into the origin and generality of biodiversity trends and species distributions.
+It has also provided innovative tools (including software) and solid guidelines for efficient conservation planning under global change, as well as an Atlas of Mammals in Portugal.
+It implied hiring researchers, supervising MSc and PhD students, and collaborating with an international set of scientists on matters related to the project goals.
+Check out our News and Outputs pages for the results and outreach we have achieved.

 The project was on for five years (2014-2018), with funding (50,000 €) from Fundação para a Ciência e a Tecnologia (FCT, Portugal) and FEDER/COMPETE 2020, through grant IF/00266/2013/CP1168/CT0001.